How Can I Get A Military Mortgage? | 2025 Guide

 The scheme allows armed forces personnel to borrow up to 50% of their annual income, with a maximum limit of £25,000.

-Yes, the FHTB is an interest-free loan to support people in the armed forces to get onto the property ladder.
+Yes.
+The Forces Help to Buy Scheme is an interest-free loan that is designed to help support those in the military and armed forces into securing their first property and climbing onto the property ladder.

-The application process is fairly straightforward and it should take around 20 minutes to complete all of the required information.
-You will usually get a response in just a few hours after submitting the application.
+The application process is straightforward and should only take around 20 minutes to complete all of the required information.
+Thankfully, you will usually receive a response in just a few hours after submitting an application.
 Once you have had approval of the loan, you can start the mortgage application process.

-There are a few different options available to start paying back the money:
+There are a few options available as to when and how you start paying back the money.
+The Forces Help to Buy loan repayment extends to:

 - Straight away once you take the loan out.